luddehs/wood-wellness/README.md

 ![Philosophy/About Section]

+-### Design/Gallery section

+- This section will show varying forms of furniture design through photographs taken in different angles.
+Each design will have its own name (and a brief description).This section will stretch over the majority of space on the website.

+![Design/Gallery section]

+-### Contact/Connect
+This section will encourage the user to contact Eric, either through direct contact information, social media or through a form where the user can upload ideas with a request.

+![Contact/Connect section]

 -### The Footer

   Here the user will find links to social media by clicking the icons which will open up a new tab.
 Includes facebook and instagram pages